 Dfinity insiders alleged to have illegally sold ICP and harmed retail investors

-This is a paid press release.
+This publication is provided by the client.
 Cointelegraph does not endorse and is not responsible for or liable for any content, accuracy, quality, advertising, products, or other materials on this page.
 Readers should do their own research before taking any actions related to the company.
 Cointelegraph is not responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods, or services mentioned in the press release.